WITH MISS STUBBS AND MRS READER

 This half term we will be focusing on:

-- written calculations
+- written calculations involving the four operations

 - shape, data and measures